Membership

 What membership type is best for me?

-- Individual membership is for people with an interest in volunteering and a passion for supporting the volunteering sector.
+1. Individual membership is for people with an interest in volunteering and a passion for supporting the volunteering industry.
+Click here to explore benefits.

-- Organisational membership is for organisations that engage volunteers or are involved in the sector.
+2. Organisational membership is for not-for-profit organisations that engage volunteers or are involved in the volunteering industry.
+Click here to explore benefits.

-- Corporate membership is for businesses and government agencies that are currently operating, or have an interest in developing, volunteering among their workforce.
+3. Corporate membership is for businesses and government agencies that have an interest in the volunteering industry.
+Click here to explore benefits.

 Member Directory